slerman12/Help-me/2-Opposing-views.md

 (Send the department my "new research plan" (despite the advisor and PI believing I was ready to defend) by **10/06/2023**, now an added independent requirement to the previously delivered materials).

-Then I delivered another full research plan, with precision and accuracy, by the specified date **10/06/2023**.
+Then I delivered another research plan, with precision and accuracy, by the specified date **10/06/2023**.

 This was the only reply I got, of **10/12/2023**: